clb953/KMOChanges2806/projects/inspirational-women-writers/README.md

 ![](https://iiif.juncture-digital.org/thumbnail?url=https://upload.wikimedia.org/wikipedia/commons/5/50/The_Watsons_Manuscript.jpg)

 Born in Steventon, near Basingstoke, Hampshire, in 1775, Jane Austen often visited Kent, the birthplace of her father, and the long-term residence of her brother Edward Austen Knight, with whom she stayed at Rowling House and later at the magnificent Godmersham Park.
-During these extended visits, Austen travelled to many other destinations in Kent for social calls or leisure outings.

 ## Aphra Behn